Skip to contents

 p_region + p_logpac

 As no appropriate slot exists for storing model parameters, we currently save them in the metadata slot with the name “SpaNorm”.
-This also means that subsetting features (i.e., genes) or observatins (i.e., cells/spots/loci) does not subset the model.
-In such an instance, the SpaNorm function will realise that the model no longer matches the data and restimates when called.
+This also means that subsetting features (i.e., genes) or observations (i.e., cells/spots/loci) does not subset the model.
+In such an instance, the SpaNorm function will realise that the model no longer matches the data and re-estimates when called.
 If instead the model is valid for the data, the existing fit is extracted and reused.

 The fit can be manually retrieved as below for users wishing to reuse the model outside the SpaNorm framework.
 Otherwise, calling SpaNorm() on an object containing the fit will automatically use it.